It’s not very often I get meta about blogging this blog, but indulge me for one New Year’s Eve post.

 A naughty little secret has been hiding in plain sight for a while now, alluded to in the ‘Punk Philatelist Manifesto’ page.
 If you haven’t spotted it, prepare to have your MIND BLOWN.

 Thing is, I’m not one person.
 I’m a collective.
 I’ve been a collective for a while now.
 The internet, huh?
 You can’t trust anyone to be who they say they are.

-But now, with some other life priorities on the horizon, the time has come for me to hand over the day-to-day (cough) running of the blog.
+But now, the time has come for me to hand over the day-to-day (cough) running of the blog.
 I’m outta here.
 Bye!

 (…Geez!
 I handed over my whip on my way out the door and now new Punk is making me finish this entry.
 How the worm has turned.)

 We could probably have carried on without mentioning this baton change.
 Punk could have been handed down from generation to generation, like the Phantom’s suit, and you might never have known.
 But with occasional requests for ‘Punk’ to step through the screen and show herself in the real world, it’s time for us to creep out from behind the anonymity and be open about who we are.

 And by ‘us’, I mean: ‘not me’.
 I’m staying mysterious for my own reasons.
 My apprentice, Punk II, can choose when to go public, which he will probably do after the outrage at this brazen fraud dies down.
 I feel that being actually human will take Punk to the next level: a closer connection to friends and followers; a more intimate sharing of Punk’s personal journey within this hobby without being fearful that a tale told might give away her secret identity.
 (And let’s not deny that by having a real name and a face, Punk II will be in a position to gratefully accept philatelic contra and first-class flights to your local philatelic exhibition or pop culture convention.
 But, baby steps.)